Mark-Cooper-Janssen-Vooles/T3A2-A/readme.md

     </td>
     </tr>
     <tr>
-      <td>As a user I want to get a timer component for the meditation session</td>
+      <td>As a user I want to get a timer component for the meditation session because that's the basic feature of any meditation apps, I need to know when it finishes and if I need to pause or resume I can do it.</td>
       <td>
         <ul>
           <li>